boosh/dawg/README.md

 This will launch a Digital Ocean droplet, apply updates, enable automated security updates, enable the UFW firewall and configure Wireguard.
 If `clients` in `terraform/terraform.tfvars` is not empty, those clients will be automatically imported into the Wireguard config.

-The server's private key is downloaded to `~/.dawg-private-key`.
+The server's private keys are downloaded to `~/.dawg-server-keys`.
 Don't share this with anyone.
 If this is deleted you'll need to reconfigure all your clients if you destroy and recreate the server.

 ### Create a new client
 Run `make new-client name=<name>` where `<name>` is how you'd like to identify this client (e.g. `laptop`, `phone`, etc).
 This is only used in strings and can be anything.